quinscape/domainql-form/docs/component-reference.md

 FieldMode is a Javascript enum that controls the render mode of all fields it is a string with one of these values

- * NORMAL - normal input field
+ * NORMAL - normal form field
- * DISABLED - disabled input field
+ * DISABLED - disabled form field
+ * READ_ONLY - render a readOnly form field where applicable, otherwise disable
- * READ_ONLY - render input field as static field
+ * PLAIN_TEXT - render field value as static field
+ * INVISIBLE - skip rendering the form field and its form-group

 The field mode can be given as prop to &lt;Field/&gt; but can also be inherited from &lt;Form/&gt; or &lt;FormBlock/&gt;.

 ## &lt;TextArea/&gt;

 Edits a string GraphQL field with a text area element.